theresa-de-ocampo/azure-documentation/01-continuously-deploy-containers.md

   ![App Registrations](assets/01-continuously-deploy-containers/08-app-registrations.png)

+- Note that the client ID and client secret are not referenced in the YML file.
+This is abstracted away using the service connection.
+The Docker Service Registry Connection handles token acquisition behind the scenes.

 ### When to use a Service Principal?

 While most articles would recommend using a Managed Identiy over Service Principal because no credentials have to be stored and rotated, Microsoft does not recommend it for this case.